-Place different coloured fruit juices in an ice cube tray, and place in the freezer until frozen.
+Place different coloured fruit juices in an ice cube tray and place in the freezer until frozen.

 Tip the juice cubes out of the tray and choose different coloured cubes to mix up.

-How can you make ice melt faster?
+How can you make the ice melt faster?

-If it had been a sunny day we could’ve also left the cubes int he sun to melt.
+If it had been a sunny day, we could’ve also left the cubes in the sun to melt.